Cover

 With a bowling pin standing upright on the Saatva Luxury Firm bed, we tested motion isolation by dropping a 16-lb. bowling ball on it; the bowling pin wiggled a bit, but never toppled over.
 However, when our 200-lb. tester dropped his weight onto the bed, the bowling pin did fall.

 In general, innerspring mattresses are not the best choice if motion isolation is a top priority.
 That’s because the bed’s lower-level connected springs distribute compression across the bed.
-The middle pocketed coils do help somewhat with motion isolation, but not to the degree that a memory foam or latex mattress might provide.
+The middle pocket springs do help somewhat with motion isolation, but not to the degree that a memory foam or latex mattress might provide.
 If not feeling your partner’s movements on the bed is a high priority, we suggest a closer look at those other mattress types versus innerspring.

 If you are a “hot” sleeper, or perhaps a woman who experiences hot flashes, how a mattress affects your body temperature may be a concern.
 Innerspring mattresses in general do not tend to feel hot; the very nature of the spring construction means there’s lots of airflow between construction materials.
 Furthermore, with the Saatva mattress, cushioning depth is not overly deep, so you are unlikely to feel smothered or trapped in the quilted top layer.